otmaneechchafyky/Otmane_David_Trails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank otmane for allowing me to use his admission trials.
+I would like to thank Otmane David for allowing me to use his admission trials.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>